-The Chitimacha Board of Education shall provide an educational environment that treats all students with dignity and respect.
+The BOE shall provide an educational environment that treats all students with dignity and respect.
 Every homeless student shall have access to the same appropriate education opportunities as students who are not homeless.
 This commitment to the educational rights of homeless children, youth, and unaccompanied youth, applies to all services, programs, and activities provided or are made available to other children and youth.